 By the time of Philp (1982), however, Galeopsis angustifolia had become largely restricted to Dungeness, elsewhere being a scarce weed, very local in cornfields on the chalk.
 The last focus of cornfield records appears to have been in East Kent, in the Tilmanstone / Studdall / Ringwould area.
 During the 1991-2005 county survey (which saw a reduction to four tetrad records from 171 recorded during 1971-80) the species was no longer to be found as an arable weed.
-Recording in 2010-18, however, has restored the level to seven tetrads (ten monads), all as a shingle plant
+The seed-bank from arable occurrences is likely to be exhausted, even though the seeds have long viability, with the possibility of germination up to 20 years after a previous disturbance.2 Recording in 2010-18, however, has restored the level to seven tetrads (ten monads), all as a shingle plant